 Commitment to respond

-No formal commitment to respond to the outcomes of the Assembly has been stated.
 The partners in the Fairtrans project indicate that they strive to influence the political level based on the outcomes.

 Governance